mkeeter/raven/README.md

 The `key` port **must** be cleared after the vector is called.
 Otherwise, button handling is broken in some ROMs.

+### File
+#### Implementation notes
+The directory output format must be zero-terminated; otherwise, the Potato ROM prints junk data left in memory.

 ### Datetime
 #### Limitations
 The `IS_DST` bit always returns 0